barbecuesteve/api-governance/governance-framework.md

 * Given dedicated time (10-20% of their role)
 * Recognized and rewarded for this contribution
 * Equipped with clear standards and review criteria
-* Accessible early in design, not just at the end
+* Accessible early in design when changes are cheap

 This investment pays through higher-quality APIs, fewer production issues, better developer experience, and increased reuse.
 A few expert reviewers cost less than poorly designed APIs maintained for years or duplicate work from teams who can't use existing APIs.